dejavueakay/OhMyFiles/README.md

 # OhMyFiles

 OhMyFiles is a school project at the University of St. Gallen.
 This application is designed to synchronize files securely via SSH + rsync so you always have a backup of your important files.
+It runs on Mac OS X.

 ## Goal